top of page

 Disclaimer:

-The information provided in this post is based on current research and widely accepted scientific knowledge.
-However, it is not intended to replace professional medical or nutritional advice so before making any major changes to your diet or lifestyle, it's always best to consult with a healthcare provider or dietitian.
-Everyone’s body is different, always make decisions that best suit your personal health needs.
+The information provided in this post is based widely accepted scientific knowledge.
+However, it is not intended to replace professional medical or nutritional advice.
+Before making any major changes to your diet or lifestyle, always consult with a healthcare provider.

-MYTH 1 - Eat Three Meals a Day
+Habit 1 - You Need Three Meals a Day

-I let go of the three meal a day rule after reading “Inner Engineering” by a man known as Sadguru.
 It took me a month or two to adjust.
-After that I noticed a bunch of positive things happening like:
+After that I noticed a bunch of positive changes including:

 - No more cramping, bloating or diarrhea